 There are plenty of real-life examples of the impact of stolen guns on crime.
 In just one tragic example, in 2019 six Alabama police officers were killed – and five of them were murdered with a stolen firearm.

-When we started working on this initiative, we worked with law enforcement in several cities to get an understanding of when, where and how gun thefts were happening.
+When we started working on this initiative, we worked with law enforcement in several cities to get an understanding of when, where, and how gun thefts were happening.
 One thing that stood out: in many cities, theft from vehicles was growing by double and even triple digits year-over-year.
 Thieves have figured out that the easiest place to get a firearm illegally is by breaking into vehicles.
 Many of them are specifically targeting places where they know people leave firearms in their vehicles, like gym and mall parking lots, and even gun ranges.

-Many people believe that it’s safe to leave a firearm in a vehicle “just for a short while,” or that if they hide their firearm, it will be safe.
+Many people believe that it’s safe to leave a firearm in a vehicle “just for a short while.”
+Or, that if they hide their firearm, it will be safe.
 That’s simply not true.
 Thieves can break into a car and steal a bag in less than 15 seconds.
 Don’t believe it?
 Check out the video on the Firearms Security Alliance website that shows a car break-in that happens in broad daylight, in a busy parking lot – in less than 15 seconds.

 - Don’t leave your firearm in your vehicle unless it is absolutely necessary.
 (Laws on storing firearms in vehicles vary in parts of the country so please check your local requirements).